 Impact HYD-1: During installation of the underground portion of this alternative, trenching, in addition to grading, would expose soils and remove vegetative cover that would compromise soil structure and increase the risk of erosion.
 Therefore, impacts to water quality as a result of increased soil erosion associated with this alternative would be greater than those described for the proposed ECO Substation Project.
 However, as described for the ECO Substation Project in Section D.12.3.3, implementation of Mitigation Measures HYD-1 and GEO-1 would mitigate these impacts by requiring that ground disturbance during construction of the underground transmission line would be controlled through implementation of best management practices such as the use of hay bales, water bars, covers, sediment fences, sensitive area access restrictions (e.g., flagging), vehicle mats in wet areas, and/or retention/settlement ponds that would be installed before extensive soil clearing and grading began.
 Under this alternative the use of these mitigation measures would increase with the increase in ground disturbance.
-For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).
+Under NEPA, impacts would be adverse but mitigated.
+For this alternative, under CEQA, impacts would be adverse but mitigated to a level that is considered less than significant (Class II).

-Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
-Under CEQA, impacts would be significant but would be mitigated to a less-than-significant level (Class II).
+Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ECO Substation Project; they would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided.
+Under CEQA, impacts would be significant but would be mitigated to a less-than-significant level (Class II) with implementation of mitigation measures.

-Impact HYD-3: Under this alternative, trenching to install a portion of the 138 kV line underground would increase the ECO Substation Project's excavation and thereby increase the possibility, though it would remain remote, that the project would encounter groundwater during construction.
+Impact HYD-3: Under this alternative, trenching to install a portions of the 138 kV line underground would increase the ECO Substation Project's excavation and thereby increase the possibility, though it would remain remote, that the project would encounter groundwater during construction.
 Trenching would be at a maximum depth of 25 feet.
-Where the project may encounter groundwater, as described for the ECO Substation Project in Section D.12.3.3, adverse impacts may occur and would be mitigated with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
-As with excavation under the Proposed ECO Substation Project, under this alternative, where excavation along the underground portion of the transmission line would potentially expose groundwater, these mitigation measures would ensure that potential groundwater along the proposed underground transmission line route would be identified and that specific procedures would be followed to reduce the risk of accidental spill and groundwater contamination.
+Where the project may encounter groundwater, as described for the ECO Substation Project in Section D.12.3.3, adverse impacts may occur and would be mitigated with implementation of Mitigation Measures HYD-2,

+HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
+As with excavation under the Proposed ECO Substation Project, under this alternative, where excavation along the underground portions of the transmission line would potentially expose groundwater, these mitigation measures would ensure that potential groundwater along the proposed underground transmission line route would be identified and that specific procedures would be followed to reduce the risk of accidental spill and groundwater contamination.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a less-than-significant level (Class II).

-Impact HYD-4: As mentioned previously under ECO-HYD-3, under this alternative trenching to install a portion of the 138 kV line underground would increase the ECO Substation Project's excavation and thereby increase the possibility that the project would encounter groundwater during construction.
+Impact HYD-4: As mentioned previously under ECO-HYD-3, under this alternative trenching to install a portions of the 138 kV line underground would increase the ECO Substation Project's excavation and thereby increase the possibility that the project would encounter groundwater during construction.
 Trenching would be at a maximum depth of 25 feet.
 It is considered unlikely that the project would encounter groundwater during construction.
-Therefore, under this alternative, depletion of local water supplies as a result of dewatering during construction would be unlikely to occur, and impacts would not be adverse, or under CEQA, would be less than significant (Class III).
+Therefore, under this alternative, depletion of local water supplies as a result of dewatering during construction would be unlikely to occur, and impacts would not be adverse under NEPA, or under CEQA, would be less than significant (Class III).